kohshi54/CPPMODULE/README.md

     * By adding 'virtual', only one set of 'Animal' methods and attributes will be created, which avoids the creation of an ambiguous 'Animal' instance.

 ## CPP04 ~ Subtype polymorphism, abstract classes, interfaces ~
-* What is polymorphism?\
+* What is subtype polymorphism?\
-  Polymorphism is object behaves as it is.
+  Subtype polymorphism is the feature of inheriance where some class derives from some class, the derived class can be recognized as base class peraining the feature of derived methods and attributes.
+This provide same interface for function that differs in process depending on types.
   ```
   // Dog/Cat class inherits Animal class which has a method makeSound().
   Animal *Animal a = new Dog();